Frontend Performance Checklist

 In the speed-obsessed world of today, better performance comes with serious business gains.
 This frontend performance checklist is a cumulative list of items that we at Crystallize found important when creating a Superfast web application that is Superfast.

-8 seconds (source link).
+Eight seconds (source link).
 That’s the average attention span today, and that’s how much time you have to spark interest.
-From that stat alone, it’s kind of obvious why website performance matters.
+From that stat alone, it’s obvious why website performance matters.
 No?

 70% of consumers admit that page speed influences their likelihood to buy. (source link)

 Performance gains come with better click-through rates (CTR).
-It plays a crucial role in retaining users and ensures they have a pleasant user experience while browsing your website (impacts customer loyalty) but also affects your search engine ranking (SEO) and AdWords pricing.
+It plays a crucial role in retaining users and ensuring a pleasant user experience while browsing your website (impacts customer loyalty).
+It also affects your search engine ranking (SEO) and AdWords pricing.

-Having all of these benefits in mind, it pays off to have a performant website, right?
+Having all these benefits in mind, it pays off to have a performant website, right?

 So, how do you do that?